Multi-label Classification using Labels as Hidden Nodes: Experiments

-Undoubtedly, higher results can be obtained for \texttt{MLP} and \texttt{RBM}-based methods with more careful parameter tuning.
-However, the need for such tuning is an issue in itself.
-Furthermore, running time (\Tab{tab:scalability}) is already an order of magnitude (or more) higher than \texttt{CCASL} methods due to their iterative learning procedure.
-An important advantage of using synthetic nodes is eliminating the need for such procedures. }
+Possibly, higher results could be obtained from the \alg{MLP}s with more exhaustive parameter tuning.
+However, the need for such tuning is an issue in itself; we already tried several different parameter combinations.
+Furthermore, running time (\Tab{tab:scalability}) is already an order of magnitude (or more) higher than \alg{CCASL} methods due to their iterative learning procedure.
+An important advantage of the synthetic nodes is eliminating the need for such procedures.

-\Fig{fig:contrast} confirms that, while established methods such as \texttt{MLP} and \texttt{ELM} can also learn difficult concepts (such as the \textsc{xor} label, as widely known in the literature), in practice they need more hidden units as compared to our proposed \texttt{CCASL} methods.
-In fact, even a single hidden unit is enough for \texttt{CCASL+AML}.
+Under Hamming score, \alg{BR$_{RF}$} clearly performs best.
+This is in line with our earlier discussion, since random forests are powerful non-linear models, and as such are able to ensure that base learners perform well independently under this metric.
+This is the case to some extent with \alg{CCASL} (which also performs very well under this metric), but in some particular cases, \alg{BR$_{RF}$} is more successful.

-There are a few cases where no gains are possible over \texttt{CC}, namely \textsf{Yeast} and \textsf{Reuters}.
-On the \textsf{Yeast} dataset it is typical that advanced methods do not make any significant improvements over each other or \texttt{BR} \citep{ExtML} and in fact we note that under Hamming loss, \texttt{BR} obtains the top score.
-For \textsf{Reuters} it is possible that the advantage of synthetic labels diminishes with larger labelsets and datasets, since more labels means a smaller proportion of labels are in the first few positions of the chain, and correspondingly a greater proportion of labels have a higher feature space projection to learn from.
+\Fig{fig:contrast} confirms that, while established methods such as \alg{MLP} and \alg{ELM} can also learn difficult concepts (such as the \textsc{xor} label, as widely known in the literature), in practice they need more hidden nodes as compared to our proposed \alg{CCASL} methods.
+In fact, even a single hidden nodes is enough for \alg{CCASL+AML}.
+Using PCC-inference (PCCASL) leads to near-perfect performance with small $K$, however, performance actually decreases, or at least becomes more unstable, with larger $K$.
+The explanation for this is that the number of iterations for MCC is held constant, but the search space increases exponentially with $K$ (namely, $2^{(3+K)}$).
+More Monte-Carlo iterations will help (indeed, 10 is arguably low), at a computational cost, but the trend is already clear.

-{\pink The performance improvement of several of the methods (including \texttt{CCASL} and \texttt{BR$_{RF}$}) over \texttt{BR} and \texttt{CC} on \textsf{Medical} is considerable.
-A closer look revealed that individual label accuracy increases along \texttt{CC}'s chain from roughly $0.67$ to $0.75$, and from $0.93$ to $0.99$ in \texttt{CCASL}'s chain (excluding the synthetic labels), clearly showing the effect of using synthetic labels first.
+The performance improvement of several of the methods (including \alg{CCASL} and \alg{BR$_{RF}$}) over \alg{BR} and \alg{CC} on \textsf{Medical} is considerable.
+A closer look revealed that individual label accuracy increases along \alg{CC}'s chain from roughly $0.67$ to $0.75$, and from $0.93$ to $0.99$ in \alg{CCASL}'s chain (excluding the synthetic labels), clearly showing the effect of using synthetic labels first.
 We already managed to reproduce similar differences on synthetic data (\Tab{fig:srb8}) and, of course, the \textsf{Logical} dataset.